 “I wanna claw my way up to middle management,” said a kid with a textbook bowl cut.

 There are plenty of reasons why no child would want to do that.
-It’s well known that middle-managers face greater stress than other workers, but some of our tree-climbing cousins in England are showing us that humans aren't the only ones who must cope with the stresses of being a boss.
+It’s well known that than other workers, but some of our tree-climbing cousins in England are showing us that humans aren't the only ones who must cope with the stresses of being a boss.

 And other recent research shows that giving in to these daily stresses can negatively impact our long-term health.